Skip to content

-The Windows 11 version 24H2 update is a gamer’s dream, with Auto HDR for vibrant visuals, DirectStorage for lightning-fast loads, and a Game Bar for quick tweaks.
-However, many users are still running into issues—like stuttering in Call of Duty, low FPS in Starfield, or Auto HDR crashes after installing recent patches like KB5055523 (April 2025).
+The Windows 11 version 25H2 update is a gamer’s dream, with Auto HDR for vibrant visuals, DirectStorage for lightning-fast load times, and the Game Bar for quick tweaks.
+However, many users are still encountering issues, such as stutter in Call of Duty, low FPS in Starfield, or Auto HDR crashes after installing recent patches.
 Whether you’re a casual gamer or chasing esports glory, lag and crashes kill the vibe.
-This article explores a few tested tips to turbocharge Windows 11 for gaming, from perfecting Auto HDR to slashing bloat, ensuring your PC delivers silky-smooth performance.
+This article explores tested tips to turbocharge Windows 11 for gaming, from perfecting Auto HDR to slashing bloatware, ensuring your PC delivers silky-smooth performance.

 Users can perform several steps to boost their gaming experience on windows 11, especially with Game Mode, which has been ruthlessly polished for a long time.